lucaslrodri/stalker-cat-livewallpaper/README.md

 ## Features

-This version supports all the features of the original, including iteration and individual color customization:
+This version supports all the features of the original, including iteration and customization of individual elements:

-- Dynamic resolution (Cat size and background adapt to your screen's aspect ratio without cropping, whether in landscape or portrait mode)
+- Dynamic resolution: The cat's size and background adapt seamlessly to your screen's aspect ratio, whether in landscape or portrait mode, without cropping.
-- PC and mobile support (Android and iOS)
+- Mobile support: Compatible with Android devices.
-- Interactive (Click/Tap to hide - can be disabled in the settings)
+- Interactive: Click or tap to hide the cat (this feature can be disabled in the settings).
-- Individual color customization for all elements (background, cat body, cat eyes)
+- Extensive Customization: Personalize all elements, including the background, the cat's body, and its eyes.
-- Customizable cat linger time (Skittish, Mildly interested, Very interested)
+- Adjustable Linger Time: Choose how long the cat stays on-screen—Skittish, Mildly Interested, or Very Interested.
-- Customizable cat size (Useful for small screens)
+- Customizable Cat Size: Scale the cat up for visibility on smaller screens (e.g., mobile phones) or reduce its size for larger screens.

 ## Credits